 Other medication whilst taking warfarin

 If you are prescribed or buy any other medicines then tell a doctor, nurse or pharmacist that you are on warfarin.
 This is because some medicines interfere with the way warfarin works and your dose may need to be altered.
+This is particularly important if you are using an anti-fungal preparation containing miconazole.
 Also, if you stop another medicine or change the dose, also seek advice, as your dose of warfarin may need to be altered.
 Some herbal medicines can also interfere with warfarin.
 For example, gingko biloba can increase the level of warfarin in the body, whereas ginseng can reduce the effect of warfarin.

 If you have a major change in your diet or the foods that you eat then seek advice from the warfarin clinic.
 A major change in diet may mean that you need closer monitoring and may need a change in warfarin dose.
 Vitamin K, in particular, decreases the effect of warfarin.
 There are large amounts of vitamin K in certain foods such as liver, broccoli, Brussels sprouts and green leafy vegetables such as spinach, coriander and cabbage.
 Two other commonly eaten foods that are known to interact with warfarin are cranberry and grapefruit.